Ovulation Induction & PCOS

 Self-funded treatment

 We describe the treatment as ‘self-funded’ rather than ‘private’ because the treatment is exactly the same as for patients funded by the NHS.
-The charges we make are non-profit-making: they are only to cover treatment cost.
+The charges we make are non-profit-making: they are at cost price.
+All income from self-funded patients is put back into the IVF programme.